EsubalewAmenu/Blockchain-Based-Poultry-Management/README.md

 ## Docker Configuration

 Hatchtrack is fully containerized using Docker to simplify setup, configuration, and deployment.
 Docker ensures that the application can run consistently across multiple environments.

-### Docker Features:

-- **Multi-container support:** Each major component (database, web server, application) runs in its own Docker container.
-- **Environment isolation:** Each environment (development, production) can be replicated using Docker Compose files.
-- **Simplified setup:** Easily spin up and tear down the application using Docker commands for streamlined development.

 ### Environment Variables